hashgraph/hedera-smart-contracts/README.md

 ## Development guidelines

 This project is set up using the Hardhat development environment.
-To get started, please follow this [guidelines](./GUIDELINES.md).
+To get started, please follow this [test setup guide](./TEST_SETUP.md).

 ## Support